 Data Literacy ensures all stakeholders can access and interpret data related to our school, students, and teacher effectiveness, which helps determine next steps for our school's growth and opportunity.
-Data chats occur throughout the year and are a primary vehicle for ensuring teachers understand how to disaggregate data and make data-driven grouping and instructional decisions.

-Team captains facilitate grade level data chats related to and work closely with CRTs and administrators to communicate needs, plans, and additional requests for support.
-Weekly team meetings are facilitated by the CRTs and Assistant Principal and are held with teachers by grade bands K-2 and 3-5.
+PINESM data chats occur throughout the year and are a primary vehicle for ensuring teachers understand how to disaggregate data and make data-driven grouping and instructional decisions.
+Team Captains facilitate grade level data chats related to and work closely with CRTs and administrators to communicate needs, plans, and additional requests for support.
+Weekly team meetings are facilitated by the CRT and Assistant Principal and are held with teachers in grades 6-8.
 This supports consistent messaging in setting expectations for planning and grading, and provides time for teachers to bring up specific challenges they are experiencing.
 Additionally, data trend analysis takes place during this time which allows teachers to see the impact of instructional practices across the grade levels.

-Another way we develop data literacy is through the development of each student's Personalized Learning Plan (PLP).
+Another way PINESM develops data literacy is through the development of each student's Personalized Learning Plan (PLP).
 The PLP is paramount to ensuring ownership of learning through deep understanding of progress towards standards mastery and personal goal attainment.
 Students work collaboratively with teachers to review NWEA data and class grades, set learning targets, and record specific next steps to reaching individual goals.
-In support of student data ownership, students in grades 3-5 are trained in PowerSchool Gradebook to understand their current progress and grades.
-By ensuring students understand how to monitor their grades, students develop their own data literacy and learn to action plan in support of meeting PLP goals.
+In support of student data ownership, students in grades 6-8 are trained in PowerSchool Gradebook to understand their current progress and grades.
+By ensuring students understand how to monitor their grades, students develop their own data literacy and learn to action plan in support of meeting PLP goals

 Parents are supported in understanding student progress and standards mastery through conferences and trainings throughout the year.
 Parent-teacher conferences are conducted three times annually across all grade levels and offer a one-on-one setting for teachers to share information on grades, behavior, and PLP goals.
 Parents are also invited to attend trainings, which include two PowerSchool focused sessions that encourage active monitoring of student grades, FSA nights specific to grade level demands, and curriculum information sessions intended to highlight core instruction in ELA, math, and science.
-Additionally, teachers ensure parents understand the use of Edmodo, a private learning network that allows teachers, students, and parents to interact in a seamless manner that blends social networking tools with traditional school communications tools.
+Additionally, teachers ensure parents understand PINESM use of Edmodo, a private learning network that allows teachers, students, and parents to interact in a seamless manner that blends social networking tools with traditional school communications tools.
 Parents are supported in the use of Edmodo to ensure this communication and learning tool is maximized in monitoring their student's assignments and classroom contributions.
 Instructional software training is also made available to parents to ensure full and effective use of programs at home.

-We focus on building student intrinsic motivation and a positive school culture over the past three years has aided in addressing struggling students' academic needs.
-Our efforts around positive reinforcement and social emotional learning needs has helped create an environment where students own their data and understand personal learning goals.
-This has helped participation in the tutoring program as struggling students have a better understanding of areas in need of improvement and see the connection between standards-based tutoring and personal goal fulfillment.
-Teachers benefit from team captains that provide guidance in designing effective lessons for small-group tutoring sessions and provide instructional coaching as needed to ensure tutoring sessions are as impactful as possible.
+PINESM's focus on building student intrinsic motivation and a positive school culture over the past three years has aided in addressing struggling students' academic needs.
+The school's efforts around positive reinforcement and social emotional learning needs has helped create an environment where students own their data and understand personal learning goals.
+This has helped nurture data ownership among students needed to participate in PLP conferences and has helped increase participation in the PINESM tutoring program as struggling students have a better understanding of improvement areas.
+Teachers benefit from Team Captains that provide guidance in designing effective lessons for small-group tutoring sessions and provide instructional coaching as needed to ensure tutoring sessions are as impactful as possible.